-You may not have heard of structured notes, since they’ve previously only been accessible to the ultra high net worth and institutional investors — until now.
-True to our mission, we have created a product that provides the Yieldstreet community with the potential benefits of holding structured notes within a portfolio at a fraction of the historical cost.
+You may not have heard of structured notes.
+Until now, they’ve only been available to ultra high net worth and institutional investors.
+We’ve changed that.
+True to our mission, we have created a product that provides the Yieldstreet community with the potential benefits of allocating to structured notes within a portfolio, at a fraction of the historical cost.

 Structured notes can be income and/or growth focused and their performance is tied to the performance of an underlying asset, and for the purpose of this article let’s use an income focused structured note tied to the performance of Mastercard stock as our hypothetical case study.
 This article will make it clear that coupon payments received over the life of the investment and principal repayment at maturity are dependent on the price of Mastercard stock remaining within a specified price range on each observation date.